 Feldberg, Latitude 64° team up for big expansion in amateur series’ second year

-January 24, 2017 by Alex Colucci and Steve Hill in Livewire with 0 comments
+January 24, 2017 by Alex Colucci and Steve Hill in Livewire, News with 0 comments

 It’s disc golf meets The Price Is Right — with 2008 PDGA World Champion Dave Feldberg playing the part of Bob Barker — for 2017’s Next Generation Tour, as organizers announced today that the series champion will win a brand new car.